by Dr. A. A. BIPAR, D.D.S., M.S.

 Fig. 2.
 Anterior view of the pathological (a) and restored normal bite (b) of the patient with TMJ dysfunction

-The simplest and the most effective way to examine TMJ and to find out if there is any tension in the masticatory muscles is Three Knuckles Test (Travell and Simons, 1983).
+The simplest and most effective way to examine the TMJ and determine if there is any tension in the masticatory muscles is the Three Knuckles Test (Travell and Simons, 1983).
 This test must be conducted just before any palpatory evaluation of the TMJ and masticatory muscles.
-Normally we suppose to fit three knuckles of 2nd-4th fingers compressed together into wide open mouth.
-Ask the patient to open the mouth and try to fit his or her three compressed knuckles between the upper and lower teeth.
-If pain or stiffness prevent the patient from fitting three knuckles into the open mouth, he or she has spasm and shortening of the masticatory muscles with following pathological changes in the TMJ.
+Normally, we are supposed to fit three knuckles of the 2nd-4th fingers compressed together into a wide open mouth.
+Ask the patient to open their mouth and try to fit their three compressed knuckles between the upper and lower teeth.
+If pain or stiffness prevents the patient from fitting three knuckles into the open mouth, they have spasm and shortening of the masticatory muscles, with the following pathological changes in the TMJ.
+Fig. 3 illustrates the results of TKT on a patient with severe TMJ dysfunction before the first session and at the end of the treatment course.

 Fig.3a.
 Before first session